 Tanah Lot Temple

-Often considered the poster child of the Island of the Gods, Tanah Lot, an undersized temple crafted around a small offshore rocky islet, is one of Bali’s most notable sights.
+Often considered the poster child of the Island of the Gods, Tanah Lot, an undersized temple crafted around a small offshore rocky islet, is one of the most notable sights that Bali is known for.

 Dedicated to the sea god Bhatara Segara, the location has been considered a spiritual setting since at least the 16th century.
 As the legend goes, the powerful priest Dang Hyang Nirartha used his supernatural powers to shift the rock island further into the sea and conjured a snake to defend the temple.